keval-sondigara/SOC-Analyst-Portfolio/THM_Labs/Benign/writeup.md

 we can see from above screenshot haroon executed command and used certutil.exe to download payload from file-sharing host.

+This activity is suspicious because certutil.exe is a LOLBIN (Living Off The Land Binary) commonly abused by attackers to download payloads.

+### Answer: haroon

 ### Answer:- haroon

 ### 5).
 To bypass the security controls, which system process (lolbin) was used to download a payload from the internet?

-we sae in task 4 that attacker used certutil to download payload from the internet
+we saw in task 4 that attacker used certutil to download payload from the internet

 ### Answer:- certutil.exe